Celâl Bayar: Early years

-Mahmut Celâlettin (Bayar after 1934) was born on 16 May 1883 at Umurbey, a village of Gemlik, Bursa, the third son of Abdullah Fehmi Efendi, religious leader and teacher who migrated from Lom, Ottoman Bulgaria as a muhacir, after the Bulgarians ethnically cleansed the Muslim population there during the 1877–1878 Russo-Turkish war.
+Mahmud Celâleddin (Bayar after 1934) was born on 16 May 1883 at Umurbey, a village of Gemlik, Bursa, the third son of Abdullah Fehmi Efendi, religious leader and teacher who migrated from Lom, Ottoman Bulgaria as a muhacir, after the Bulgarians ethnically cleansed the Muslim population there during the 1877–1878 Russo-Turkish war.
 His older brothers were Behzat and Asım.
 He first worked at the Gemlik Régie Company and in the court clerk’s office, and later at the Ziraat Bank in Bursa.
 Following this, he took up a position at Deutsche Orientbank.
 During his years in Bursa, he attended courses at the Collège Français de l'Assomption, managed by French priests, as well as silk production training at Dârütta‘lîm-i Harîr.